How Much Can You Make from Shopify? Real Numbers + Proven Tips

 Shopify Success Depends on Your Business Model

 - Dropshipping: Low startup costs, but lower margins.
 The seller doesn't handle inventory, which simplifies logistics.
 However, reliance on suppliers can lead to fulfillment delays and lower product quality.
-Average profits: $500–$5,000/month for beginner stores.
+Average profits for dropshippers: less than $2000/month for beginner stores, around $10,000/month for intermediate sellers and around $50,000/month for advanced ones.

 - Private Label/Ecommerce Brands: Higher upfront investment, but scalable with better margins.
 This model involves manufacturing or sourcing products under your own brand.
 These stores take more time to set up but often evolve into sustainable businesses.
 Average profits: $2,000–$50,000+/month.